 The title of the show also appears to be based on true events.
 During a 2019 interview with Yahoo!
 Entertainment, Corrine called her dad “a big kid” and shared a story about when he showed up at a high school game where she was cheerleading, wearing a shirt with her face on it.
 “There was a time when I was a cheerleader in high school,” Corinne told the news outlet.
 “It was like my senior game, and my dad shows up in the stands with my whole family, which was like 20 people, wearing shirts with my face on it.”

-The Trailer Hints That Families Will Relate
+The Trailer Hints That Families Can Relate

 From daughters and dads, it looks like everyone can expect a relatable moment in the upcoming series.
 In February, Corinne told The Grio that while the show is their “story,” it’ll likely remind viewers of those same kinds of embarrassing moments with their parents.
 “When you’re in the moment as a teenager and going through this stuff, it’s not funny, and you’re actually upset,” she said.
 “But it’s so fulfilling to see how these stories have grown into something that my dad and I can cherish and love.
 This is our story, and it’s just like, ‘Wow, at least we went through all that for something!’

-Mark your phone alarms for April 14 to check out Dad, Stop Embarrassing Me on Netflix.
+Check out Dad, Stop Embarrassing Me on Netflix.